Cranberries Aren’t Just for Sauce and Garland!

 Cranberries are actually ranked the highest when it comes to antioxidant content, and are also lower in sugar, thus the tart taste.

-Cranberries are many times prescribed for urinary tract infections; their strong antioxidants reduce the ability for bacteria to stick to the walls of the urinary track.
+Cranberries are many times prescribed for urinary tract infections; their strong antioxidants reduce the ability for bacteria to stick to the walls of the urinary tract.
 One cup of cranberries contain about 5.3 grams of fiber, making it especially great for overall digestion.

 If you feel the sniffles coming on, you might reach for a glass of orange juice, but cranberries are equally as loaded up on vitamin C, and maybe even a little more.
 So, grab a glass of juice!!

-Here are some great ways to incorporate cranberries into your weekly menu, Holiday or not!!
+Here are some great ways to incorporate cranberries into your weekly menu, Holiday or not!

 Enjoy!
 Some of these are the recipes I shared at the Lenoir County Farmers Market Super Saturday Celebration!